Post-alive404/expression-calculator-project/README.md

 # Expression Calculator

-Create a servlet, serving expression value calculating.
+This is a servlet, serving expression value calculating.

 It must serve `GET` requests.